Pooja-Gowda-T/SMS-mobile-app/README.md

 # SMS-mobile-app
-*This is an android mobile app which is used for sending sms by giving their mobile number.
+1. This is an android mobile app which is used for sending sms by giving their mobile number.

-*Language used-java
+2. Language used-java

-*platform-Android studios
+3. Platform-Android studios